kin027/aerogap/README.md

-# AeroGap
+# AeroGap Analyzer
-Unserved Airline Market Identifier

 ## Overview

-A Python data analysis tool that identifies unserved airline markets with high passenger demand using 2024 Bureau of Transportation Statistics (BTS) data.
+A Python tool that analyzes 2024 Bureau of Transportation Statistics (BTS) data to identify unserved airline markets with high passenger demand.

 ### Why I made this